R. Siva

 Ragavapillai Siva (born 29 April 1967) is an Indian politician and a prominent member of the Dravida Munnetra Kazhagam (DMK).
-He currently serves as the 13th Leader of the Opposition in the Puducherry Legislative Assembly and represents the Villianur constituency.
+He served as the 13th Leader of the Opposition in the Puducherry Legislative Assembly and represented the Villianur constituency.

 Political career

 Siva began his political journey as a member of the Dravida Munnetra Kazhagam (DMK).
 He was first elected to the Puducherry Legislative Assembly in 1996, representing the Orleampeth constituency.
 He continued serving as a member of the assembly from 1996 to 2011 and again from 2016 to 2021.
 Throughout his political career, Siva has been known for his dedication to the people of Puducherry.

 In the 2021 elections, Siva was elected from the Villianur constituency, marking his return to the Legislative Assembly after a brief hiatus.
 Following his election, he was appointed the Leader of the Opposition in the Puducherry Legislative Assembly on 8 May 2021.
-His leadership was recognized by DMK President M. K. Stalin, who also appointed him as the first President of the DMK, Puducherry unit.
+His leadership was recognized by DMK President M. K. Stalin, who also appointed him as the first secretary of the DMK, Puducherry unit.